kUmutUK/Declarative-NixOS-Gaming-VFIO-Setup-Hyprland-AMD-GPU-Passthrough-/README.md

 # 🚀 NixOS Hyprland Gaming Config (AMD Optimized • Flake)

 ## 🎯 Overview

 ![Screenshot](images/screenshot.png)

 A **high-performance, low-latency NixOS configuration** designed for gaming and daily use.
-Provides a **smooth, responsive and stable system** with minimal setup.
+Provides a **smooth, responsive, and stable system** with minimal setup.

 ---